greggman/HappyFunTimes/docs/changelist.md

 *   0.0.39

+    *   Games have context menu with "GetInfo", "Uninstall" and/or "Remove"

+    *   Add drag and drop install support

+        You can drag a zip file onto HappyFunTimes and it will install it.

     *   Change instructions to use game sys messages.

         That way both HTML and Unity (etc..) can use the same system